-Students not eligible to enter the MBA program under conditional or regular status can elect to take up to two MBA courses (totaling six hours) under nondegree status.
+Students not eligible to enter the MBA program under conditional or regular status can elect to take up to two MBA courses (totaling six hours) under non-degree status.
 These students are not eligible for financial aid, graduate assistantships, or graduate work study positions.

 Requirements for business background courses include: Accounting 2012 and 2013, or 5002; Economics 2001 and 2002, or 5002; Finance 3015; Management 3001 and 3009; Marketing 3001; Quantitative Methods 2010.
-Requirements can be met by (a) passing non-credit proficiency examinations in the foundation areas, (b) passing CLEP/DSST examinations for undergraduate credit or passing ULM credit examinations in those subjects in which there are no CLEP/DSST examinations available, or (c) completing the background courses with a grade of 'C' or better.
+Requirements can be met by (a) passing CLEP/DSST examinations for undergraduate credit, (b) passing non-credit proficiency/test-out examinations in the foundation areas in which no CLEP/DSST examinations are available, or (c) completing the background courses with a grade of 'C' or better.
+Helpful information to study background course content in preparation of taking a CLEP, DSST, or test out for a background course can be obtained at www.4ltrpress.cengage.com.